roheat/Getting-Started-With-Web-Development/Dinosaur/text/text.md

-// TITLE
+// TITLE - Put this inside <header>

 # Dinosaurs

-// MAIN CONTENT HERE
+// MAIN CONTENT HERE - Put this inside <main>

 ## About dinosaurs